-The execution result is stored in the SVC_RTN reserved variable.
+The execution result is stored in the \SVC\RTN\ reserved variable.
 The command returns True on successful execution, or False for all other states.

 Execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+For details, see 1.8.3 Effect of the executing user on command behaviorr.